 Depending on what part of the stomach was removed, the intestine may need to be reconnected to the remaining stomach (partial gastrectomy) or to the esophagus (total gastrectomy).

-Today, some surgeons perform gastrectomy using a camera.
-The surgery, which is called laparoscopy, is done with a few small surgical cuts.
+Some surgeons can also do this surgery using a laparoscope.
+A laparoscope is a tiny camera that is inserted into your belly through a small cut.
+Video from the camera will appear on a monitor in the operating room.
+The surgeon views the monitor to do the surgery.
+When done this way, the surgery, which is called laparoscopy, is done with a few small surgical cuts.
 The advantages of this surgery are a faster recovery, less pain, and only a few small cuts.

 This surgery is used to treat stomach problems such as:

 Risks for anesthesia and surgery in general include:

 Risks for this surgery include:

 If you are a smoker, you should stop smoking several weeks before surgery and not start smoking again after surgery.
 Smoking slows recovery and increases the risk of problems.
 Tell your health care provider if you need help quitting.

 Tell your surgeon or nurse:

 You may stay in hospital for 6 to10 days.